srobo/website/_events/sr2022/competition.md

 16:45 | Kit Return
 17:00 | End of Day

-On day 2, the Southampton Marathon will be running.
+On day 2, a marathon event is being held in Southampton.
 For parking, please approach the campus from the west, and arrive as prompt as possible.
 We also strongly recommend bringing a lunch, as it will be difficult to get to the local shops.

 ## Location